madebits/madebits.github.io/blog/2017/2017-03-08-Checkpoint-Security-On-Ubuntu.md

 sudo apt install libstdc++5:i386 libpam0g:i386 libx11-6:i386
 ```

-It could be the last is not needed, I installed it, but next time, I will try first without it.

 After installation, `/usr/bin/snx` becomes available, and a tunnel can be created by using: `snx -s remote.example.com -u user`.
 Run `snx --help` for a full list of options.

 Starting `snx`, creates a tunnel named `tunsnx` visible via `ifconfig`.
 To allow traffic to pass through, local firewall rules may need to be adapted: